spf13/cobra/README.md

 Cobra has an exceptionally clean interface and simple design without needless constructors or initialization methods.

+Applications built with Cobra commands are designed to be as user friendly as possible.
+Flags can be placed before or after the command (as long as a confusing space isn’t provided).
+Both short and long flags can be used.
+A command need not even be fully typed.
+The shortest unambiguous string will suffice.
+Help is automatically generated and available for the application or for a specific command using either the help command or the --help flag.

 ## Concepts

 Cobra is built on a structure of commands & flags.